 In Connecticut, the warmer weather means that many people go outside and engage in numerous activities with family members and friends.
-This is the season which has been named one of the most dangerous times of the year.
-This is due to the fact that there are many more people out on the roads either going to parties, picnics, gatherings, graduations, road trips, vacations and more.
+This is the season that has been named one of the most dangerous times of the year.
+This is due to the fact that there are many more people out on the roads either going to parties, picnics, gatherings, graduations, road trips, vacations, and more.
 Here is a list of some of the top summer accidents which cause a large number of injuries and fatalities.

 This is the time of the year when our roadways fill up.
 This is especially true on weekends when the weather is pleasant.
 People attend parties, go to barbecues and dinners, attend concerts, go to neighborhood gatherings, go on road trips, visit with family and friends and go on vacation.
-The reasons why car accidents occur during the summer time include:
+The reasons why car accidents occur during the summertime include:

 - Driving under the influence of alcohol and/or drugs;

-- Violating motor vehicle laws including reckless driving, speeding, not obeying traffic signals and stop signs and tailgating;
+- Violating motor vehicle laws including reckless driving, speeding, not obeying traffic signals and stop signs, and tailgating;

-- Engaging in distracted driving which could include talking on a cell phone, texting, eating while driving, talking to other people in the motor vehicle, using the radio or navigation system; and driving while drowsy.
+- Engaging in distracted driving, which could include: talking on a cell phone, texting, eating while driving, talking to other people in the motor vehicle, using the radio or navigation system; and driving while drowsy.

 It stands to reason that more people ride bicycles when the weather is warmer and nicer.
-This is especially true during the summer time and in vacation destination locations.
+This is especially true during the summertime and in vacation destination locations.
 Some people bicycle for exercise and even ride in groups or with clubs.
 While other people ride bicycles recreationally with family members or friends. someone on a bicycle is relatively unprotected, a collision with a motor vehicle could cause life-threatening or fatal injuries and could include the following consequences:

 - Broken or fractured bones